jpxoi/timeloop-frontend/README.md

 ## Testing

 For this project, all the testing will be done manually.
 This means that we won't be using any automated testing tools like [Jest](https://jestjs.io/) or [Cypress](https://www.cypress.io/).
-Instead, we will be using [Postman](https://www.postman.com/) for testing the API endpoints.
+Instead, we will be using [Thunder Client](https://www.thunderclient.com/) for testing the API endpoints.

-### Postman
+### Thunder Client

-For this project, we will be using [Postman](https://www.postman.com/) for testing the API endpoints manually.
-This means that we will be using the [Postman](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for [Visual Studio Code](https://code.visualstudio.com/) to send requests to the API endpoints.
+For this project, we will be using [Thunder Client](https://www.thunderclient.com/) for testing the API endpoints manually.
+This means that we will be using the [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) extension for [Visual Studio Code](https://code.visualstudio.com/) to send requests to the API endpoints.

 ## Deployment